oceanprotocol/docs/discover/faq.md

 <summary>Are there any new partners collaborating with Ocean Protocol?</summary>

-Yes, You can find details of the collaboration here - https://blog.oceanprotocol.com/acentrik-a-decentralized-data-marketplace-for-enterprises-built-on-ocean-protocol-is-now-in-7fb7371e57d4. ⁣
+Yes, You can find some details of collaborations on our [blogpost](https://blog.oceanprotocol.com/acentrik-a-decentralized-data-marketplace-for-enterprises-built-on-ocean-protocol-is-now-in-7fb7371e57d4). ⁣

 </details>

 ### Technical Questions